 Canta y Baila Conmigo® (Birth - 5 years - Spanish immersion through Music) Wednesdays 3/20, 3/27, 4/3 @ 10:15 - 11:00am (or any Spring session class starting 3/10)

 Let us know you are coming by sending an email to: francesdurkin@gmail.

-Classes may be started anytime through the end of February.
+Classes may be started anytime through May 15.
 You may always attend the first class free to see if the music and schedule fit with your family.